Program Specialist Visa Sponsorship Jobs in Massachusetts

 Which companies sponsor visas for program specialists in Massachusetts?

 Universities and academic medical centers are among the most active sponsors for program specialist roles in Massachusetts.
-Employers like Harvard University, Massachusetts Institute of Technology, Boston University, Mass General Brigham, and Dana-Farber Cancer Institute regularly file H-1B petitions for program and project management positions.
+Employers like Harvard University, Massachusetts Institute of Technology, Boston University, Mass General Brigham, and Dana-Farber Cancer Institute regularly file H-1B visa petitions for program and project management positions.
 Federal contractors and nonprofits in the Greater Boston area also sponsor consistently, particularly for roles tied to research, public health, and education administration.

 Which visa types are most common for program specialist roles in Massachusetts?

 The H-1B is the most common visa for program specialists in Massachusetts, particularly for roles requiring a bachelor's degree in a specific field such as public health, education, social work, or business administration.
 Some positions at universities qualify for cap-exempt H-1B filings, which bypass the annual lottery.
-Candidates from Australia may also explore the E-3 visa, and those with extraordinary ability in their field may qualify for the O-1.
+Candidates from Australia may also explore the E-3 visa, and those with extraordinary ability in their field may qualify for the O-1 visa.

 Which cities in Massachusetts have the most program specialist sponsorship jobs?